di-vo/goProjects/imageFilter/README.md

 ## Installation

-After downloading the source code, use make build to create a build version.
+After downloading the source code, create a builds directory and then use make build to create a build version.

 ## Usage